Kids will be kids and you've probably heard 'but mum, I'm not tired' or 'I want to sleep in your bed' a hundred times, but no more!

 It's not unusual for primary school children to wake up worrying, after all they have lots of things on their mind, from friendship to their school work.
 If they wake up like this in the night, sit them down and explain that it's alright and they have nothing to stress about.
 Reassure them that you'll talk through all their concerns with them in the morning.

-They won't fall asleep alone
+My child won't fall asleep alone

 If getting your child to sleep on their own is proving to be the biggest problem for you, then don't panic.
 There are lots of ways you can make their room seem like a nice place to be on their own and soon they'll be happy falling asleep by themselves.
 It's unlikely that it'll be an overnight process, especially if you have been staying with your child until they fall asleep.